 - Full bin indicator – This feature allows you to know when it is time to empty out the dustbin.

-- Auto recharge – When the battery runs low for the 890 and 960, they will find their way back to the charging dock to replenish the battery juice.
+- Auto recharge – When the battery runs low for the 890 and 960, they will find their way back to the docking station to replenish the battery juice.

 - Manual docking – You can easily tell the 890 and 960 to go back to the charging dock by pressing the onboard HOME button, by using the mobile app, or just by saying a voice command to Alexa.